onefinestay/cinch/README.rst

 individual branches (pull requests) on public or private GitHub projects.

-.. note:: This project is very much a work in progress while we
+Note:
-          develop our release process towards Continuous Integration and Delivery.
+    This project is very much a work in progress while we develop our release process towards Continuous Integration and Delivery.

 Cinch is built to support configuring different success criteria for different projects from a number of different sources (eg.